gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 Before 15.0, you could configure this behavior to use images from Docker Hub.

 Self-managed instances also pull the helper image from the GitLab Container Registry on GitLab.com.
-You can check the status of the GitLab Container Registry at [status.gitlab.com](https://status.gitlab.com/).
+To check the status of the GitLab Container Registry, see the [GitLab System Status](https://status.gitlab.com/).

 ### Override the helper image